Scalingo/documentation/_posts/integrations/2000-01-01-cloudflare-scalingo-app.md

   are automatically dropped without threatening your application.

 * **DDoS Protection**: If the case an application might be likely to be attacked.
-Cloudflare positions itself as shield against a wide variety of distributed DDoS attacks, legitimate keeps being transfered to your application while unwanted ones are dropped.
+Cloudflare positions itself as a shield against a wide variety of distributed DDoS attacks, legitimate keeps being transferred to your application while unwanted ones are dropped.

 ## Setup of your Cloudflare account